 Arrested for carrying a gun into a North Texas airport?

 If you or a loved one was arrested for carrying a gun into a North Texas airport, call us today at 817-203-2220 for a free consultation with an experienced criminal defense attorney.
 We have successfully defended numerous people who have accidentally carried a gun into an airport.
 It’s actually a very common mistake.
 We will help you navigate the justice system and will do everything in our power to resolve your case without a conviction or additional time in jail.
-We have a prove record of results handling airport gun cases.
+We have a proven record of results in handling airport gun cases.